project-kaat/ctf-writeups/NahamConCTF2022/Time Machine/README.md

 This leaves me with the only option of **emulating the damn cabinet**.

-Searching for info on the topic of emulating an s390x CPU, I found several things:
+Searching for info on the topic of emulating an s390x CPU made several things clear:

     1. Debian has support for s390x architecture and provides a netboot ISO
     2. Full-software emulator called "Hercules" exists
     3. QEMU system mode emulation seems to be an option too

 So I tried Hercules. _It was slow._